 A few factors can increase your dog’s risk of developing nasal cancer.

-- Long-nosed dogs living in urban environments are at higher risk for the development of nasal tumors.13
+- Long-nosed dogs living in urban environments are at higher risk for developing nasal tumors.13

 - There is a higher incidence in males than in females.4